Baizaknew/finalprogramming/README.md

 # Final project
+# This code is used to reduce the size of large photos.

+Let's imagine that we have 4 photos that we need to reduce their sizes.

 # For extra points for final project I decided to make simple simulators, games (such as tic-tac-toe, calendar, calculator, snake.
 I hope it's enough.
 # 1) krestiki noliki
 # 2) calculator